Jerry Zucker (businessman): Personal life and death

-Ted Levin, president of the Emanu-el synagogue, said at Zucker's funeral:

-"Anybody who reached out to him for help never went away with an empty hand....It's a loss not just for our community, or for Charleston, but it's a loss for the world."

 Legacy

 Shortly after Zucker's death, the Charleston County School Board decided to name a new North Charleston middle school in his honor.
 The Jerry Zucker Middle School of Science opened on August 24, 2008, which would have been Zucker's 59th birthday.

 The South Carolina Stingrays, of which Zucker was part owner, adorned their helmets with a "JZ" sticker; the practice continues.
-The team also recognized his contributions to the team and the community by inducting him into the Stingrays Hockey Hall of Fame on March 21, 2009.
+The team also recognized his contributions to the team and the community by posthumously inducting him into the Stingrays Hockey Hall of Fame on March 21, 2009.
 The Stingrays organization unveiled the Jerry Zucker Community Service award, to be given annually to the Stingrays player who had the greatest impact on the local community.
 The first to receive the award was Stingrays forward Spencer Carbery.
 The Jerry Zucker Ride for Hope, started in October 2008, provides fundraising efforts for cancer research at the Hollings Cancer Center at the Medical University of South Carolina.